LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 after the lambda expression.
 These linter warnings are controlled by the :ref:`lambda_variables <flag_lambda_variables>` flag.
-Note that the dynamic features of the language and lack of sufficient information at compile-time may prevent the compiler of checking all uses of lambda expressions.
-To improve linter coverage, compile code using lambda expressions with the :ref:`optimize flag <flag_optimize>` turned on as that will result in additional cases of meta-arguments being evaluated for possible optimizations.
+Note that the dynamic features of the language and lack of sufficient information at compile-time may prevent the compiler from checking all uses of lambda expressions.
+To improve linter coverage, compile code using lambda expressions with the :ref:`optimize flag <flag_optimize>` turned on, as that will result in additional cases of meta-arguments being evaluated for possible optimizations.